Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Applications

-In the following we regard the rigid body with three symmetric internal rotors as a regular point reducible RCH system on the generalization of rotation group $\textmd{SO}(3)\times \mathbb{R}^3$, and give the Hamilton-Jacobi equation of its reduced RCH system by calculation in detail.
-Note that our description of the motion and the equations of rigid body with internal rotors in this subsection follows some of the notations and conventions in Marsden and Ratiu \cite{mara99}, Marsden \cite{ma92}, Marsden et al \cite{mawazh10}.\\
+In the following we regard the rigid body with three symmetric internal rotors as a regular point reducible RCH system on the generalization of rotation group $\textmd{SO}(3)\times \mathbb{R}^3$, and give its two types of Hamilton-Jacobi equation by calculation in detail.
+Note that our description of the motion and the equations of rigid body with internal rotors in this subsection follows some of the notations and conventions in Marsden \cite{ma92}, Marsden and Ratiu \cite{mara99}, Marsden et al. \cite{mawazh10}, Wang \cite{wa17}.\\